Build a Bot Tutorial

 • For explain, she adds examples such as how do I do that, I don't see that option, and where is it.

 8. Akela continues adding examples to her intents as she finds them in her interaction examples.
 All the intents have a medium number of examples.
 She knows that more examples help her bot will learn.
 However, she also knows that making up examples isn't recommended.
-She doesn't have more to add right now, but can add more as she works on her bot.
+She doesn't have more to add right now, but can add more as she works.

 Create Rules

 Akela decides that rules are the right way to teach her bot some of the intents she created.
-Rules teach the bot to give the same response to an intent every time the intent is recognized.
-This is ideal for things such as greetings, goodbyes, and thank-yous; these are the intents she wants to use rules for.
+Rules teach an bot to give the same response to an intent every time the intent is recognized.
+This is ideal for things such as greetings, goodbyes, and thank-yous.
+These are the intents she wants to use rules for.

 This is what Akela does: